nightscout/trio-docs/docs/install/ecosystem/xdrip4ios.md

 1. **Build Requirement**: Cannot use App Store xDrip4iOS; must build with matching app group
 2. **Same Device Only**: xDrip4iOS and Trio must be on the same iPhone
 3. **No Bidirectional Communication**: Trio only reads from xDrip4iOS (one-way data flow)
-4. **Calibration in xDrip**: Calibrations must be done in xDrip4iOS, not Trio
+4. **Calibration in xDrip**: Calibrations must be done in xDrip4iOS, not Libre app or Dexcom app
 5. **Configuration Complexity**: Requires understanding of app groups and provisioning
 6. **Silent Failures**: If app group misconfigured, errors aren't always obvious